andrijazz/pruning/README.md

 *Do you have any hypotheses as to why we are able to delete so much of the network without hurting performance (this is an open research question)?*

-I like the idea behind lottery ticket hypothesis that certain connections got initial weights such that make training particularly effective - and that those connections form a sub-network capable of preforming the task.
+I like the idea behind lottery ticket hypothesis that certain connections got initial weights such that make training particularly effective and that those connections form a sub-network capable of preforming the task almost as good as large net.

 ### TODOs
 * More experiments - check the results on more complicated networks